Bures-Wasserstein geometry for positive-definite Hermitian matrices and their trace-one subset: BW geometry and quantum information

 \section{BW geometry and quantum information}

-In quantum information theory, a quantum state or density operator is a mathematical formulation of the state of a system and is represented by a trace-one positive semi-definite matrix $\rho$.
+In quantum information theory, a quantum state is represented by a trace-one positive semi-definite matrix $\rho$ called a density operator.
 We will denote the set of these matrices by $\densz$.
-From the spectral theorem it follows that any $\rho \in \densz$ can be written as $\rho = U D U^*$ with $U \in U(n)$ and $D$ a real positive diagonal matrix with trace one.
-Since this latter matrix can interpreted as a probability distribution on $\{1,2,...,n\}$, $\dens$ can be viewed as a generelisation of the space of probability distributions.
+From the spectral theorem it follows that any $\rho \in \densz$ can be written as $\rho = U D U^*$ with $U \in \mathrm{U}(n)$ and $D$ a real non-negative diagonal matrix with trace one.
+Since this latter matrix can interpreted as a probability distribution on $\{1,2,...,n\}$, $\densz$ can be viewed as a generelisation of the space of probability distributions.
 See \cite{wilde} for a more detailed account of this statement.
-The $\rho$'s for which $D$ is a Dirac delta function are called pure states and their set is denoted $\densp$. \\
+The $\rho$'s for which the diagonal of $D$ is a Dirac delta function are called pure states and their set is denoted $\densp$.\\